 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ama has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ama has few renters and college students.
 But the biggest reason it is quieter in Ama than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ama may be for you.

-As is often the case in a small town, Ama doesn't have a public transportation system that people use for their commute.
+Ama is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.